 Jennifer Yttri, Ph.D.

-Nearly 1 in 4 adults drink at least one sports or energy drink every week.1 Energy drinks have come under scrutiny recently because they’ve been linked to several deaths and other serious problems.
-Do the benefits of energy drinks outweigh the risks?
+It’s not surprising then that nearly 1 in 4 adults drink at least one sports or energy drink every week.2 But the FDA doesn’t have a way to regulate or evaluate caffeinated products.
+Energy drinks, which have been on the market long enough for health officials to gather data on their safety, have come under scrutiny recently because they’ve been linked to several deaths and other serious problems.
+So do the benefits of energy drinks outweigh the risks?

-Most energy drinks have the same basic ingredients.2 They are high in sugar and caffeine, and vitamins and herbal supplements that are supposed to strengthen immunity, help combat fatigue, and rev up metabolism.3 These drinks are not, however, regulated by the FDA, so do they really do what they claim?
+Most energy drinks have the same basic ingredients.3 They are high in sugar and caffeine, and vitamins and herbal supplements that are supposed to strengthen immunity, help combat fatigue, and rev up metabolism.4 These drinks are not, however, regulated by the FDA, so do they really do what they claim?